Exploring Python Programming IDEs: Which One Is Right for You?

 • Free

-Thonny is a simple Python IDE aimed at beginners.
-It offers easy-to-use features like step-by-step debugging, variable tracking, and automatic indentations, making it perfect for learning Python.
+Thonny is a beginner-friendly Python IDE with a simple UI and useful debugging tools, making it perfect for learning Python.

 Key Features: